 Before joining the firm in 2009, Mr. Scudder served in the White House as general counsel of the National Security Council under President George W. Bush from 2007-2009.
 Prior to that senior role, he provided legal advice on national security matters at the U.S. Department of Justice.

 From 2002 to 2006, Mr. Scudder was an assistant U.S. attorney in the Southern District of New York, where he tried numerous cases and argued appeals in the U.S. Court of Appeals for the Second Circuit.
 He served as a clerk for U.S. Supreme Court Justice Anthony M. Kennedy and for Judge Paul V. Niemeyer of the U.S. Courts of Appeals for the Fourth Circuit.
 Prior to law school, Mr. Scudder worked in public accounting at Ernst & Young.
-He is a Registered CPA in Illinois.
+He is a registered CPA in Illinois.

 The BTI Consulting Group included Mr. Scudder in its 2013 BTI Client Service All-Stars report for providing outstanding client service.
 In January 2010, Chicago Lawyer magazine featured Mr. Scudder in a profile titled “A Midwestern Man with National Experience.”
 In 2016, Mr. Scudder co-authored an article with Gregory Craig on presidential transitions, which was published by Law360, and, subsequently, Mr. Scudder was featured on the news show “Chicago Tonight,” discussing presidential transitions.
 He also serves as a lecturer of law with Patrick Fitzgerald at the University of Chicago Law School on the subject of national security and criminal law, and as an adjunct professor in trial advocacy at the Northwestern University Pritzker School of Law.